YaleComputerSociety/website/_includes/playbook/About-Us_Membership.md

   - __Part-ais__
   - Internal study breaks (__Hot coacode__, with hot cocoa, that happens in December).

-- The `Membership` chair makes sure that our members are learning and having fun.
+- The `Mentorship/Operations` chair makes sure that our members are learning and having fun.
 Responsibilities include:
+  - Onboard people.
   - Setting up the mentorship pairings and make sure they are working.
   - Following up on mentors and mentees via surveys and thinks about.
   - Holding workshop for mentors in the beginning of each semester.

-- The `Recruitment` chair is responsible for running recruitment and onboarding.
-Responsibilities include:
+- The `Membership` chair is responsible for
+  - Find ways to ours the most satisfied club on campus.
   - Mentor or lead the team for the Fall extracurricular bazar and the Spring Bulldog Days.
   - Publicize YCS throughout the entire semester.